sagemath/trac_to_gh/Issue 360.md

 # Issue 360: Port Cremona's implementation of elliptic curve height bounds to SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/360

 Original creator: was